aaronpk/oauth-client-id-scheme/draft-parecki-oauth-client-id-scheme.md

 ## OAuth Authorization Server Metadata Registry

-The following authorization server metadata value is defined by this specification and registered in the IANA "OAuth Authorization Server Metadata" registry established in OAuth 2.0 Authorization Server Metadata {{RFC8414}}.
+The following authorization server metadata value is defined by this specification and (TBD) registered in the IANA "OAuth Authorization Server Metadata" registry established in OAuth 2.0 Authorization Server Metadata {{RFC8414}}.

 * Metadata Name: `client_id_schemes_supported`:
 * Metadata Description: A JSON array of strings indicating the client ID schemes supported by the authorization server.
 * Change Controller: IETF
-* Specification Document: {{as-metadata}} of {{&SELF}}
+* Specification Document: {{as-metadata}} of [[ this specification ]]

 --- back